LODSContent/All-MOC/MOC/MOC Upgrade/LabSetup(ML-Sea-Dev).md

 1. [] Sign in as +++@lab.VirtualMachine(SEA-DEV).Username+++ with the password +++@lab.VirtualMachine(SEA-DEV).Password+++.

-## Download the Lab Files
+## Download Files

+>[!alert] Click the button below to copy lab files from GitHub.
+This step is required for lab completion.

 @lab.Activity(DownloadFromGit)

->[!note] This will copy the latest lab files from GitHub and configure the directories as needed for the remainder of the lab exercises.
-You will see a 'Success!' message above, once the process is complete.
+Once you have received the 'Success!' message, click **Next** to proceed to the lab.